coreybb/witch-hat/README.md

 #### Example 1: Basic GET Request

-This example demonstrates how to make a simple GET request to retrieve user data using a custom endpoint.
+Make a simple GET request to retrieve user data using a custom endpoint.

 ```swift
 import WitchHat